umarsqureshi/DeepSub/README.md

 ## Acknowledgements

 This project is based on SwinTR ([paper](https://arxiv.org/abs/2103.14030), [code](https://github.com/microsoft/Swin-Transformer)) and SwinIR ([paper](https://arxiv.org/abs/2108.10257), [code](https://github.com/JingyunLiang/SwinIR)).
 Thanks for their outstanding work and code ❤️.

-We also thank the Data Science Institute (DSI) at Vanderbilt University for generously providing compute grants and resources, including access to the DGX A100 AI Computing Server, which made this research possible.

 ## Citation